General Degree Requirements

 A transfer student must have earned a grade point average of 2.0 or higher (on a 4.0 scale) at the institution(s) previously attended.
 The student must have earned a grade of C- or higher in all transferred courses that are used to satisfy major requirements in the College of Communication and Information Sciences.

-A student may transfer a total of 90 hours from another accredited four-year institution or a total of one-half of the hours needed for a degree from a junior college, provided that these maximum numbers do not conflict with accreditation requirements or other divisional requirements.
+A student may transfer a total of 75 percent of the coursework required from another accredited four-year institution or a total of 60 hours needed for a degree from a two-year or junior college, provided that these maximum numbers do not conflict with accreditation requirements or other divisional requirements.
+A minimum of 25 percent of the coursework required for the degree must be earned at The University of Alabama.

 Courses Outside the Major and Minor